jjhelmus/nmrglue/doc/tutorial.rst

 to provide a common description of NMR data.
 Despite the universal dictionaries limited information, together with the data array it is sufficient for most NMR tasks.
-We will see later that the universal dictionary allows for conversions between file formats and serves as the underpinnings for a new file format.
+We will see later that the universal dictionary allows for conversions between file formats.

 Manipulating NMR data